2014 Springport Motor Speedway Sport Stock Class Rules

 2. Must have fully functioning hydraulic style brakes on all four wheels.

-1. Any D.O.T. stamped tire.
+1. Any D.O.T. stamped steel belted street radial.
 Max tire width 195 for four cylinders and 225 for 6 cylinders.
-Lowest aspect ratio allowed will be 65 series.
+Lowest aspect ratio allowed will be 65 series for four cylinders and 60 series for six cylinders.
 Minimum tread wear rating of 300, must be stamped on tire and visible to tech officials.

 2. Made for racing steel safety wheel suggested for right front, highly recommended on all four corners.
 Maximum width 7”